Last updated on December 2nd, 2023.

 If you are still not a teacher, but it is one of your goals to become one, check out the best online Yoga Nidra Teacher Training in that article!

-The 7 steps to create your own Yoga Nidra script.
+The 7 Steps to Create Your Own Yoga Nidra Script

 I actually have 8 Yoga Nidra script tips because we have to prepare a quiet space before we begin the class.
 So, my first tip is that if you are teaching in a studio, prepare a warm, dark and calm area in your studio.
 If you are teaching online, ask your students to set up their mat in a quiet space with no distractions.
 Then, construct your Yoga Nidra script for the following Yoga Nidra stages.

-1. Making an affirmation.
+1. Make an affirmation

 Guide your students into making an affirmation or intention in the Yoga Nidra stage knows as Sankalpa.
 The phrase affirms something you are feeling such as “I am loving,” or something that you are striving for, such as “I am healed.”
 Even though healing could be something you are working toward, teachers guide their students to craft their intention in the present tense, manifesting change in themselves.
 Ask your students to repeat their affirmation three times silently, planting the seed of change in their minds.

-2. Scanning the body.
+2. Scan the body

 Guide your students to scan their body.
 You’ll start on the right side with the thumb.
 And you’ll ask the students to be aware of the right thumb, then move to each individual finger, wrist, arm and so on, all the way down to the little toe.
 Then, guide the students through the same exercise on the left side of the body.

-3. Centering the breath.
+3. Center the breath

 Direct your students to clear their minds and just become aware of their breath.
 Guide them through “belly breathing,” asking them to breathe through their nose and fill up their belly like a balloon.
 Ask your students to draw their attention to their inhales and exhales as well as to their inner sensations and inner energy.
 Some Yoga Nidra teachers direct their students to count down each inhale and exhale, from 40 to 1.

-4. Welcoming your feelings.
+4. Welcome your feelings

 Ask your students to acknowledge any sensations, opinions or feelings that they are now experiencing, without any judgment or opinion.
 You can tell your students that this step will allow them to gain willpower and will make it easier for them to relax.